Extra Crunch roundup: Klaviyo EC-1, micromobility’s second wave, UiPath CFO interview, more – TechCrunch

 Dell last week agreed to spin out VMware in exchange for a huge one-time dividend, a five-year commercial partnership agreement, lots of stock for existing Dell shareholders and Michael Dell retaining his role as chairman of its board.

-So, where does the deal leave VMware in terms of independence, and in terms of Dell influence?
+So, where does the deal leave VMware in terms of independence and in terms of Dell influence?

 Time-strapped IT teams can use low-code software to drive quick growth